oscarludick/decorator-pttrn-ts/README.md

 }
 ```

-Now we can wrap our Hero with a Shield-Decotator, this class extends from HeroGearDecorator.
+Now we can wrap our Hero with a ShieldDecotator, this class extends from HeroGearDecorator.
 So our Hero becomes a HeroWithShield.
 The decorators adds its behavior after the Hero behavior.

 ```ts
 export class HeroWithShield extends HeroGearDecorator {